 Do Something in the Lake District

 What do we mean by “do something in the Lake District”?
 Well.
 We could tell you to go hiking in the Lake District.
 Or we could say to go cycling in the Lake District.
-Alternatively, we could tell you to go horse riding in… you guessed it, the Lake District.
-What about kayaking, swimming, archery, ghyll scrambling, orienteering and canoeing?
+Alternatively, we could tell you to go horse riding or in… you guessed it, the Lake District.
+What about heading out in a kayak, swimming, archery, ghyll scrambling, orienteering and canoeing?
 Basically what we’re saying is it doesn’t really matter what you’re doing in the Lake District on a sunny day, it’s going to be fairly wonderful anyway.
 Enjoy.

 Go Punting Along the Cherwell in Oxford